cifertech-com/exception-handler-ct/README.md

 ## 📦 Features
 - **Standardized JSON Responses**: Consistent error formatting across all your Quarkus microservices.
 - **Pre-built HTTP Exceptions**: Includes a comprehensive suite of 4xx and 5xx exceptions out-of-the-box (e.g., `BadRequest`, `Conflict`, `NotFound`, `InternalServerError`).
-- **Jandex Indexed**: The `quarkus-handler` module is pre-indexed with Jandex, meaning Quarkus automatically discovers the `@Provider` without additional configuration.
+- **Jandex Indexed**: The `quarkus-exceptions-handler` module is pre-indexed with Jandex, meaning Quarkus automatically discovers the `@Provider` without additional configuration.
-- **Modular Design**: Split into a `core` module (pure Java exceptions) and a `quarkus-handler` module (Quarkus/Jakarta REST specific mappers).
+- **Modular Design**: Split into a `core-exceptions` module (pure Java exceptions) and a `quarkus-exceptions-handler` module (Quarkus/Jakarta REST specific mappers).

 ---

-## 🚀 Installation (Local Development)
+## 🚀 Installation

-Currently, the library is meant to be installed in your local Maven repository (`~/.m2/repository`).
+The library is published to **Maven Central**, so you can easily include it directly in your projects.

-To install it locally, clone or download this repository, open a terminal in the root directory, and run:
+If you still wish to build it locally for development or contribution, clone the repository and run:

 ```bash
 mvn clean install -DskipTests